carlossantoro30/CP_Getting_and_Cleaning_Data/README.md

 ## Sourcing the Main Script

 The main script *run_analysis.R* must be sourced in the same directory of *Funtions.R* script.
 The main script will create some directories and files.
 The data required will be downloaded automatically, so a web connection is required.
+If the data is already in working directory, so it will not be downloaded and a connection is not required.

 ## Reading *final_dataset.csv*